morgadow/gocan/README.md

   - message DLC now automatically evaluated when sending a message, before this the DLC must be set manually to an non zero value
   - updated README with an changelog section

-- v1.1.0:
+- v2.0.0:
   - internal restructure for PCAN interface
   - added tracing related functions to gocan bus interface and PCAN
   - changed license from MIT to GPLv3
   - added factory function for detecting available handles
   - changed config struct for more receive filtering options

+- v2.1.0
+  - function TraceSetPath now deprecated and functionality merged into TraceStart function
+  - changed internal call convention for pcan driver
+  - changed pcan handle initialization to be only for plug n play devices on gocan interface, old variant still usable for direct pcan interface call

 ## Known Issues